manaakiwhenua/compGeometeR/README.md

 ### Checking and building the package locally in `RStudio` or `R`<a name="LocalBuild"/>

 Choose this option if you think you'll be making changes to any part of the `C` code.
-You'll end up with a new source package tarball that replaces the one you got from the git repository.
+You'll end up with a new source package tarball or binary zip file that replaces the one you got from the git repository.

  * Clone the repository from https://github.com/manaakiwhenua/compGeometeR if you haven't done that already